Ensure trust with CEO reputation

 The personal positioning, the way of communicating and thus the reputation make a decisive contribution to the business success.
 Once this personal brand has been created, it becomes tangible, tangible and tangible for (potential) customers.

-CEO reputation is not a matter of course
+CEO reputation is not a self-starter

 The biggest mistake a CEO can make in reputation is to leave it all to himself.
 Because: The call is formed from the totality of impressions, experiences and relationships that others have with a person and / or the company.
 That's the reputation capital.